Soccer Denial Of An Obvious Goal Scoring Opportunity

 A denial of an obvious goal-scoring opportunity foul in soccer is any play in which a defender illegally prevents an attacker from attempting to score a goal in the penalty area.
 This foul can come in the form of a handball where the defender purposefully blocks a shot with their hand or by a foul committed directly to the attacking player with the intent of preventing their shot on goal.

 What are the consequences of being called for a denial of an obvious goal scoring opportunity foul in soccer?

 Being called for a denial of an obvious goal-scoring opportunity foul has two major consequences.
 First, the attacking team will be awarded a penalty kick, which is a highly efficient goal-scoring play.
 Second, the guilty player will be given either a yellow or red card.
-If they were making a play on the ball, they might get away with a yellow card, but in most cases, the player is sent off with a red card for this misconduct violation.
+If they were making a play on the ball, they might get away with a yellow card, but the player is more often sent off with a red card for this misconduct violation.

 What is DOGSO in soccer?

 DOGSO is the acronym, or shortened term, used by soccer players, coaches, referees, and fans in reference to the denial of a goal-scoring opportunity foul in soccer.
-The full name is a bit of a mouth full, and this acronym is a bit easier and quicker to say for people.
+The full name is a bit of a mouth full, and this acronym is a bit easier and quicker for people to say.
 These plays can be some of the most impactful in a game and have earned the shortened term.